lotte-detaeye/verbose/README.md

 ## File Structure

 - `annotations.jsonl`: file with sample annotations in **Doccano’s JSONL format**
-- `process_annotations.py`: script to load and visualize annotations using spaCy
+- `convert_doccano_to_spacy.py`: script to convert to spaCy format and visualize results

 ## Installation